akka/akka/akka-docs/rst/java/http/routing-dsl/directives/respond-with-directives/respondWithHeader.rst

 This directive transforms ``HttpResponse`` and ``ChunkedResponseStart`` messages coming back from its inner route by adding the given ``HttpHeader`` instance to the headers list.

-See also :ref:`-respondWithHeaders-` if you'd like to add more than one header.
+See also :ref:`-respondWithHeaders-java-` if you'd like to add more than one header.

 Example
 -------